jakemanger/NEVE/README.md

 #### Modify a stimulus

-If you want to modify a how a stimulus behaves, make changes to the stimulus's configuration file (found in the `NEVE_run/configs` directory).
+If you want to modify a how a stimulus behaves, make changes to the stimulus's configuration file (found in the `configs` directory).
 It's a good idea to copy and paste from an existing example configuration file if you are creating a new stimulus.
-If you do this, make sure the new configuration file is inside the `NEVE_run/configs` directory, or NEVE will not know how to find it.
+If you do this, make sure the new configuration file is inside the `configs` directory, or NEVE will not know how to find it.

 *For an optomotor experiment, we could change the grating density in the `configs/optomotor.yaml` file (or a copy of it) to be 800 in the first trial and 50 in the second